JamilHaider/codetest/readme.md

 [Heroku](https://www.heroku.com/) - A platform-as-a-service designed for developers, free for small apps.

 [github](https://github.com/) - Source code hosting, free repositories for small teams.

+### Steps

+1. Started with express generator scaffold
+2. Added nodemon for automatic server refresh
+3. Added code for POST request and mappping
+4. Error handling

+### TODO

+1. Not handling the case where form data is not submitted as application/json for the Content-Type field
+2. Need to add tests